PierreIsCoding/trigger_sequencer/README.md

 - Toggle mode.
 Toggle output on / off.
 - Momentary mode.
 The channel will only play when gate signal is high
 - Shift mode.
 Each trigger in signal will shift the sequence downwards
 - Reset mode.
-Resets the step.
+Reset current step.
 - Burst mode.
-Reset the step and play sequence one time.
+Reset current step and play sequence one time.
 - Random mode 1.
 Generate random steps (vertical axis)
 - Random mode 2.
 Change the probability of each step randomly (horizontal axis)